 Full details on how to get involved and site information can be found in the programme.
 Also take a look at our Countryside Partnerships Volunteer information page for general information on what to expect from countryside volunteering.

 To gain a real insight in to our Downlands volunteering task days, please visit our Facebook page plus we recommend you have a look at our short YouTube film as well.
-Our thanks to Alice from VARB (Voluntary Action Reigate and Banstead) who kindly produced the film for us last year.
+Our thanks to Alice from VARB (Voluntary Action Reigate and Banstead) who kindly produced the film for us.

 We look forward to welcoming you along soon.